SachinSAgrawal/Custom-Widgets/README.md

 ## Bugs
 I have not tested this app super rigorously, so I would not be surprised if there some I am unaware of.
 If you find any, feel free to open up a new issue or even better, create a pull request fixing it.

+## To-Do List
+- [ ] Add the ability to set a custom location
+- [ ] Show question marks instead of 0s for null data

 ## Contributors
 Sachin Agrawal: I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
 For more information, check out my website or Github profile.
 If you would like to contact me, my email is [github@sachin.email](mailto:github@sachin.email).